finbourne/configuration-sdk-python/sdk/docs/ConfigurationSetsApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(ConfigurationSetsApi)
     action = 'action_example' # str | action=regenerate = Even if an existing parameter exists, forcibly regenerate a new one (deleting the old)  action=ensure = If no parameter exists, create one.
 If one does already exist, verify that it is still valid (call a service?), and if so, return it.
 If it is not still valid, then regenerate a new one.  action=default = If a parameter exists, return it.
 If not then create one.
 If this parameter is not provided, this is the default behaviour. (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.generate_access_token(action=action, opts=opts)
+        # api_response =  api_instance.generate_access_token(action=action, opts=opts)

         # [DEPRECATED] GenerateAccessToken: Generate a Personal Access Token for the current user and stores it in the me token
-            api_response = await api_instance.generate_access_token(action=action)
+        api_response = api_instance.generate_access_token(action=action)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling ConfigurationSetsApi->generate_access_token: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters